Service is not a position in a committee; it is a posture in the heart.

-The Regional Fellowship Development Team meets the last Sunday of every month at 6pm EST on the Zoom platform.
+The Regional Fellowship Development Team next meeting is on January 28 at 6:00 pm EST on the Zoom platform.
 Anyone can join us.
+To join the meeting

 Current Fellowship Development Workgroups: